Logiqx/ukwa-slalom/README.md

 The process is as follows:

 * Generating Results
-    * Renaming Sailwave files to match project standards and storing in the appropriate folder
+    * Renaming Sailwave files to match the project standards
+    * Storing the Sailwave files in the appropriate folder
     * Generating results for each fleet
     * Performing sanity checks for each fleet
 * Publishing Results
     * Combining the fleets into a single file
     * Performing sanity checks on the combined results
-    * Uploading combined results to the UKWA server
+    * Uploading the combined results to the UKWA server
-    * Publishing combined results on the UKWA website
+    * Publishing the combined results on the UKWA website
 * Preparing attendance points
     * This step is only required if the event did not involve any official racing